DEMONLAWYERGT/CRIMEMANAGER_COMPLAINT/README.md

 # CRIMEMANAGER_COMPLAINT
-This mini project focuses on developing a live crime managing system using PHP
+This project focuses on developing a live crime managing system using PHP

 It allows the users to report crimes and track the status of their reports in real-time.